uikodithuwakku/uikodithuwakku/README.md

 <div align = "center">
     <p style="text-align: justify; max-width: 600px; margin: 0 auto;" >
-        I am a passionate third-year undergraduate pursing a software engineering Bachelor's degree.
+        I am a passionate final-year undergraduate pursing a software engineering Bachelor's degree.
 I have a strong passion in technology, so I am always eager to learn about new technologies and take over on challenging projects.
 I am a highly motivated and self-driven individual with a proven ability to work independently and as part of a team.
 I am always looking for opportunities to expand my skills and knowledge to have a beneficial influence in the field of software development.
     </p>
 </div>